ucphhpc/SwarmSpawner/README.rst

 Prerequisites
 ================

-Python version 3.3 and above is required.
+Python version 3.3 or above is required.

 Installation